mxaF

 review:

 summary: Correct but very general parent term.
-More specific child terms (GO:0052933)
+The specific child term GO:0052933

 action: KEEP_AS_NON_CORE